Zay Jones: Professional career

+Pre-draft

 Jones received an invitation to the Senior Bowl and had practiced well during the week leading up to the game.
 He led both teams and greatly improved his draft stock after making six receptions for 68 receiving yards and a touchdown for the North, who lost 16–15 to the South.
 He also attended the NFL Combine and completed all the combine and positional drills.
 Jones also participated at East Carolina's Pro Day, but opted to only run positional drills for team representatives and scouts.
 The majority of NFL draft experts and analysts projected Jones to be selected in the second round.
 He was ranked the fourth best wide receiver in the draft by NFL media analyst Mike Mayock, the fifth best wide receiver by ESPN, and was ranked the sixth best wide receiver by Sports Illustrated and NFLDraftScout.com.

 Buffalo Bills

 2017

-The Buffalo Bills selected Jones in the second round with the 37th overall pick in the 2017 NFL Draft.
+The Buffalo Bills selected Jones in the second round with the 37th overall pick in the 2017 NFL draft.
 On May 18, the Bills signed Jones to a four-year, $6.77 million contract with $3.84 million guaranteed and a signing bonus of $3.07 million.

 On September 10, 2017, Jones made his NFL debut.
 He had one reception for 21 yards in the 21–12 victory over the New York Jets.
 On September 17, 2017, in Week 2, he barely missed on a potential game-winning pass from quarterback Tyrod Taylor on fourth down late in the game of a 9–3 loss to the Carolina Panthers.
 In Week 9, against the New York Jets, he recorded six receptions for 53 yards and his first career receiving touchdown.
 In 15 games (10 starts) of his rookie year in 2017, Jones finished with 316 receiving yards and two touchdowns.